StevenGann/Demos/Particles/README.md

-# Bouncing Circles Physics Simulation
+# Particles

-A real-time physics simulation of bouncing circles with interactive mouse controls, built using Raylib-cs for C#.
+A real-time physics simulation of particles with interactive mouse controls, built using Raylib-cs for C#.

 ## Features